func _ready(): $Label.text = "Hello world!"

 Godot is completely free and open source under the permissive MIT license.
 No strings attached, no royalties, nothing.
 Users' games are theirs, down to the last line of engine code.
 Godot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
 It is supported by the Software Freedom Conservancy not-for-profit.

-For a more in-depth view of the engine, you are encouraged to read this documentation further, especially the Step by step tutorial.
+For a more in-depth view of the engine, you are encouraged to read this documentation further, especially the Getting Started series.

 About the documentation¶